Gavin Pearce: Federal Politics

+State Politics

+Pearce was elected as a Liberal member for state division of Braddon at the 2025 Tasmanian Election, picking up an extra seat for the party in the seven member electorate.
+Pearce joins former federal colleagues Bridget Archer and Labor’s Brian Mitchell in moving from Federal to State politics at the 2025 election.

 Personal life

 Pearce met his first wife Amanda-Jane while they were both in the military.
 They had one son together before her death from lymphoma in 2009, aged 32.
 As of 2019, he was engaged to Megan McGinty with whom he has one daughter.

+Pearce lives in Lapoinya in Tasmania.
+He owns multiple agriculture properties in Tasmania.